Huang-shiz/mpmm/README.md

 # MPMM

-Code will be released soon.
+Other detail and code will be released soon.